Skip to content

 MQTT 5 enhanced authentication gives you the tools you need to implement challenge-response style authentication.
 In contrast to traditional credential-based approaches, the server authenticates a client by presenting a challenge that the client must respond to with a valid response.

-Although the implementations is more complicated, challenge-response authentication has several advantages.
+Although the implementation is more complicated, challenge-response authentication has several advantages.
 For instance, the ability to implement client authentication without the direct exchange of authentication secrets.

 The goal of this demonstration is to only authenticate clients that can solve basic math problems.
 Upon connection, we present the client with a math equation that the client must solve.
 If we receive a response that contains the correct solution, we authenticate the client.